fletchjeff/sentiment_sparklyr/README.md

 * **Engine Profile** : 1 vCPU / 2 GiB
 The rest can be left as is.
 Once the job has been created, click **Run** to start a manual run for that job.

-***2. Experiments***

-The other option is running an **[Experiment](https://docs.cloudera.com/machine-learning/cloud/experiments/topics/ml-running-an-experiment.html)**.
-Experiments run immediately and are used for testing different parameters in a model training process.
-In this instance it would be use for hyperparameter optimisation.
-To run an experiment, from the Project window click Experiments > Run Experiment with the following settings.
-* **Script** : 4_train_models.py
-* **Arguments** : 5 lbfgs 100 _(these the cv, solver and max_iter parameters to be passed to
-LogisticRegressionCV() function)
-* **Kernel** : Python 3
-* **Engine Profile** : 1 vCPU / 2 GiB

-Click **Start Run** and the expriment will be sheduled to build and run.
-Once the Run is completed you can view the outputs that are tracked with the experiment using the `cdsw.track_metrics` function.
-It's worth reading through the code to get a sense of what all is going on.

 ### 5 Serve Model